-1. English painting in the first two decades of the 20th century (especially in relation to the Great War)
+1. British (and imperial) cultural production in the first two decades of the 20th century (especially in relation to the Great War)

 - Art Conservation In Famagusta, Cyprus